GoogleCloudPlatform/community/tutorials/dotnet-mvms-quickstart.md

 Cloud Shell lets you test your app before deploying to make sure it's running as intended, just like debugging on your local machine.

-To test your app enter:
+To test your app, enter the following:

 ```bash
 dotnet restore